Combinatorial Allocation Bandits with Nonlinear Arm Utility: Introduction

 Online learning is a framework in which decisions are made sequentially based on observed information.
 It has a wide range of potential applications, such as recommender systems, and has been studied extensively from a theoretical perspective \citep{auer2002finite,cesa2006prediction,li2010contextual}.

-Although these studies make important theoretical contributions, they mainly focus on maximizing the number of positive feedback, such as matches or clicks, which sometimes fail to describe real-world business objectives.
+Although these studies make important theoretical contributions, they mainly focus on maximizing the number of positive feedback, such as matches or clicks, which sometimes may not reflect real-world business objectives.
 For example, under unconstrained settings, a match-maximizing algorithm often yields an imbalanced selection of arms, leading to dissatisfaction among infrequently selected arms.
 In job-matching platforms that recommend companies to visiting users, the revenue model typically relies on fees paid by the companies participating in the platform to hire qualified applicants.
 Thus, the economic cost of company churn can outweigh raw match counts.
-Such a structure also appears in dating apps and paper review processes.
-Dating apps can be viewed as a match between users.
-When matches concentrate on a small number of highly popular users, many others receive few or no matches, which in turn reduces their incentives to remain active.
-This decline in active participation is undesirable from the platform\char39s perspective.
+Similar structures arise in dating apps and paper review processes.
+Dating apps match users with one another.
+When matches concentrate among a few popular users, many others receive few or no matches, which in turn reduces their incentives to remain active.
+This decline in active participation is undesirable for the platform.
 Similarly, paper review processes can be regarded as a match between authors and reviewers.
-If authors are not sufficiently satisfied with the quality of the reviews, they may submit their work to other journals, resulting in a loss of feature submissions.
+If authors are not sufficiently satisfied with the quality of the reviews, they may submit to other journals, resulting in a loss of future submissions.